Become An Outdoor Education Instructor!

 Cultivating Leaders Connected to Nature, Community, and Self

-For Wilderness Awareness School, helping people cultivate their own deep connections to nature, community and self is an essential first step.
-Where our real power lies is in our ability to help people learn to facilitate this process of discovery and connection for others, and this is the main focus of the Anake Leadership Program (ALP), typically our second year of training.
+For Wilderness Awareness School, helping people cultivate their own deep connections to nature, community and self is essential.
+The next step in that journey lies in people learning to facilitate this process of discovery and connection for others, which is the main focus of the Anake Leadership Program (ALP).
+This is usually a second of year of training following participation in Anake Outdoor School (AOS), but occasionally students have enough training to participate directly in ALP (see below for more details on prerequisites).

 Options for Additional Training for ALP Students

-For students seeking even more advanced naturalist training, Wilderness Awareness School offers several Intensive Training Programs designed to allow ALP students to participate while doing their ALP training.
-These programs involve 9 or 10 weekend sessions through the school year (Sept through May), and currently include the Tracking Intensive and the Survival Intensive.
+For students seeking more advanced naturalist training, Wilderness Awareness School offers other options designed to allow apprentices to participate while doing their ALP training.
+These programs involve 9 or 10 weekend sessions through the September through May school year, and currently include the Tracking Intensive & Plant Intensive.

-Additionally, for those students who qualify, there are opportunities to work as summer instructors, and even as summer camp directors, during the summer between the AOS and the ALP year, and the summer after the ALP year.
+Additionally, for those students who qualify, there are opportunities to work as summer camp instructors or directors.

 Requirements for Participation

-Cost: $2350 - annual tuition price for full Instructor Training Track, which includes all training and course materials.
+Cost: $2350 tuition.
+This includes all training and course materials.
 Limited scholarship funding is available.
 Total tuition cost includes a $250 non-refundable deposit which secures your place in the program; due June 1st.
-The remaining tuition is due in three payments of $867 on Sept.
-1st, Dec.
-1st, and March 1st. $1000 - Limited Apprenticeship Track option available.
+The remaining tuition is due in three payments of $700 on Aug 15, Nov.
+15, and Feb 15.

 Prerequisite: The Anake Leadership Program is for graduates (from any year) of the Anake Outdoor School OR an equivalent yearlong nature immersion program OR people with significant training in outdoor education and deep familiarity with Wilderness Awareness School's mentoring philosophy.